 Work exchanges are one tool.
 There are several others that long-term travelers use to keep accommodation costs low without working for them directly.

-The travel with low savings problem is largely an accommodation problem.
+Traveling with low savings is largely an accommodation problem.
 Solve accommodation, and every other budget category becomes easier to manage.

 House-Sitting as a Free Long-Term Accommodation Strategy